v0di/landsat8image/README.md

 <p>-DATE, -DIM and --info are optional. -DATE defaults to today. -DIM defaults to 0.15.</p>
 <p>If --info is provided, then the latitude and longitude you input are written onto the image.</p>

+# Note
+If the image can not be retrieved, chances are the coordinates are in the ocean.
+Ocean images do not seem to be kept saved in the Landsat 8's database.

 # Examples
 <h2>By running the following line</h2>
 <img src="examples/example1.jpg">